-Funding availability and regulation is in constant flux.
-COPE Health Solutions has deep expertise in identifying the best-fit options for physicians and physician groups to earn the most funding they can during this time.
+Funding availability and regulation is in constant flux to meet societal needs.
+COPE Health Solutions has a team of experts monitoring and interpreting policy and federal guidance daily in order to identify the best-fit options for physicians and physician groups to earn the most funding they can during this time.
 COPE Health Solutions has substantial experience helping hospitals, health systems and provider groups draw down federal and state funds through grants, waivers and other programs.
 Our experts have led organizations through disasters and are experienced in the nuances of securing disaster relief funding.
 COPE Health Solutions has already helped a multitude of clients review their options during the Covid-19 pandemic and submit required applications.